-The US is seeing a resurgence of COVID-19 cases.
+The US is seeing a resurgence of Covid-19 cases.
 Small household gatherings are helping drive it, CDC chief says - Local News 8

 “We’re having over 140 cases reported each day over the past week,” said Dr. Jeff Duchin, health officer for the Seattle and King County public health agency.
 “This is more than twice what we saw in late September.”

-Director of the Regional Medical Response System Heather Yazdanipour told CNN the city was currently in a surge environment and hospitals are experiencing shortages in equipment, space and staffing to accommodate the incoming patients.
+Hospitals there are experiencing shortages in equipment, space and staffing to accommodate the incoming patients, said Heather Yazdanipour, director of the Regional Medical Response System.

-New Mexico Gov. Michelle Lujan Grisham announced several restrictions Tuesday to help curb the spread of the virus amid an “alarming” rise of cases in the state.
+Studies add to evidence that blood type might be linked with Covid-19 risk

-“When the community spread of the virus becomes uncontrollable — and we are fast approaching that point — our only option is to simply shut down those opportunities for the virus,” the governor said in a statement.
+Two new studies are adding to evidence that suggests your blood type could be linked with your Covid-19 risk, but more research is needed.

 Comments